-Sorry, single woman not allowed !
+Sorry madam, single woman are not allowed !

 Have you heard of this phrase ?